Generalization Bounds for Robust Contrastive Learning: From Theory to Practice: Problem Formulation and Notions

-SSL aims to minimize the empirical unsupervised InfoNCE loss over a specific training set $\mathcal{S}$ to learn an optimal feature extractor $f_{\theta^{*}}$, used in the second phase for training a linear classifier on top of its extracted features.
-Given a feature extractor $f_{\theta}$ and a linear classifier that parameterized by a weight matrix $W$, we define the general loss induced by this couple as
+SSL aims to minimize the \textit{empirical unsupervised InfoNCE loss} over a specific training set $\mathcal{S}$ to learn an optimal feature extractor $f_{\theta^{*}}$, used in the second phase for training a linear classifier on top of its extracted features.
+Given a feature extractor $f_{\theta}$ and a linear classifier parameterized by a weight matrix $W$, we define the general loss w.r.t. this couple as

 where $\mathcal{D}_{\text{sup}}\left(x,y\right)=\pi_{y}p_{y}\left(x\right)$ is the data-label distribution and $\tau_\text{CE}\left(\cdot,\cdot\right)$ is the $\tau$-temperature cross-entropy loss (i.e., softmax with a temperature $\tau$ applied to logits before computing the cross-entropy loss).